|Location:||Beth Anderson Museum building, Joan Street, Mount Isa.|

 The Underground Hospital is a remains of World War II.
 After the bombing of Darwin in 1942, precautions were taken to protect the top end of Australia in the event of an air raid.
 Also thousands of American troops were relocated into Northwest Queensland from April 1942.

 It was decided to excavate a large air-raid shelter, designed to function as a fully equipped underground hospital.
 The place was the hospital reserve, where a 40 bed Community Hospital was opened in 1929.
-Miners, working in their spare time and at the weekends, excavated the hospital.
+Miners, working in their spare time and at the weekends, excavated the hospital in only 15 weeks.
 It was equipped with a surgical theatre and a delivery room.
 Once a week there was an air-raid drill, and nurses and orderlies wheeled less-seriously-ill patients to the underground hospital.
 No Japanese bombers ever came to Mount Isa, so the hospital was never needed.